Skip to main content

 • Clean up browsers your application creates.

-Playwright automatically waits for many locator actions to be actionable.
+Playwright locator APIs automatically wait for many actions to be actionable.
 Lean on that behavior instead of adding arbitrary sleeps.

 Handle missing page state